 Dental crowns are a very common solution in maintaining beautiful smiles.
-You can easily improve smiles that have been damaged by tooth decay, chipped teeth, cracks, and missing teeth.
+Our Melbourne Dentist can easily improve you smile that have been damaged by tooth decay, chipped teeth, cracks, and missing teeth.

 Having a dental crown fitted is a non-invasive procedure.
 The crown is essentially a cap for damaged teeth.
 They may be needed for a variety of reasons.
 For example, following a root canal you may require a crown to cover the procedure.